-The composition of EAC should reflect AACSB's commitment to diversity, equity, inclusion, and belonging.
-The EAC chair and the EAC staff liaison ensure that EAC membership includes diversity in gender, country representation, job functions/roles, etc. as represented within European business schools and the communities they serve.
+The composition of EAC should reflect varied perspectives, backgrounds, and experiences, as represented within European business schools and the communities they serve.

 - 1. EAC will take a strategic perspective in its deliberations and recommendations. - 2.
 EAC is expected to meet twice per fiscal year and AACSB's budget will incorporate appropriate support for these meetings. - 3.
 Normally, EAC meetings are held in Europe and at least one AACSB executive team member is expected to attend each meeting.
 Meetings may be held in person or by means of video conferencing. - 4.
 EAC is expected to be actively engaged and supportive of the European Regional Network (ERN) and meet regularly with ERN to evaluate needs, issues, and opportunities to share with AACSB. - 5.
 EAC adheres to AACSB timelines and deadlines in making recommendations to AACSB in regard to nominations and input on strategic issues or recommendations. - 6.
 An AACSB staff member is assigned as staff liaison for EAC and provides logistical support for development of meeting agendas, meeting planning, and capturing meeting results and follow up.